-However, I argue that - contrary to some of these contributors - it does not follow that firms should emulate markets as far as possible.
+It is these ideas that the present paper critically takes issue with.
+In particular (but not exclusively), I focus on internal organization issues.
+Like a number of recent contributors, I discuss the implications for internal organization of the Hayekian notion that the dispersed and subjective character of relevant knowledge is a strongly binding constraint on the use of planned coordination.
+However, I argue that it does not follow that firms should emulate markets as far as possible.
 In his critique of market socialism, Mises (1949) pointed to the folly of "playing markets," and I draw on his overall argument that bringing coordination mechanisms characteristic of market organization into a planned organization is inherently problematic.
-I also draw on Mises' (1949) related insight that the mixed economy is inherently unstable, as well as on his insights in property rights and ownership (Mises 1936, 1949; Foss 1994a).
-In modern parlance, Mises argued that the economic institutions of capitalism are strongly complementary so that (unhampered) capitalism is a stable system, consisting of interlocking elements, such that changes away from pure capitalism will result in serious allocative inefficiencies.
+I also draw on Mises' (1949) related insight that the mixed economy is fundamentally unstable, as well as on his insights in property rights and ownership (Mises 1936, 1949; Foss 1994a).
+Mises argued that the economic institutions of capitalism are strongly complementary in the sense that (unhampered) capitalism is a stable system, consisting of interlocking elements, where changes away from pure capitalism will result in serious inefficiencies.
 I use this fundamental notion to argue that firms are also systems of complementary elements and that this fact places constraints on the extent to which firms may be made "market-like."
-In particular, I argue with Mises that "[t]he function of the entrepreneur cannot be separated from the direction of the employment of factors of production for the accomplishment of definite tasks.
-The entrepreneur controls the factors of production" (Mises 1949: 306). "direction" and "control" undertaken by "the entrepreneur" is qualitatively different from allocation by means of the price mechanism, since it relies on authority that is backed up by the entrepreneur's ownership of the alienable (non-human) means of production.
+In particular, I agree with Mises that "[t]he function of the entrepreneur cannot be separated from the direction of the employment of factors of production for the accomplishment of definite tasks.
+The entrepreneur controls the factors of production" (Mises 1949: 306).
+The "direction" and "control" undertaken by "the entrepreneur" is qualitatively different from allocation by means of the price mechanism, since it relies on authority that is backed up by the entrepreneur's ownership of the alienable (non-human) means of production.
 In other words, Misesian arguments are used to criticize arguments derived from Hayekian insights that firms should emulate markets to the largest possible extent.
-In a sense, Misesian arguments resurrect the Austrian and Coasian notion that markets and hierarchies are indeed different mechanisms for resource allocation.2
+In a sense, Misesian arguments resurrect the Austrian and Coasian notion that markets and hierarchies are indeed different mechanisms for resource allocation; hence, the title of the paper.4